275.025 State general tax.

 Subd.
 2. Commercial-industrial tax capacity.
 For the purposes of this section, "commercial-industrial tax capacity" means the tax capacity of all taxable property classified as class 3 or class 5(1) under section 273.13, except for electric generation attached machinery under class 3 and property described in section 473.625.
 County commercial-industrial tax capacity amounts are not adjusted for the captured net tax capacity of a tax increment financing district under section 469.177, subdivision 2, the net tax capacity of transmission lines deducted from a local government's total net tax capacity under section 273.425, or fiscal disparities contribution and distribution net tax capacities under chapter 276A or 473F.

 Subd.
-3. Seasonal residential recreational tax capacity.
-For the purposes of this section, "seasonal residential recreational tax capacity" means the tax capacity of all class 4c(1) property under section 273.13, subdivision 25, except that the first $76,000 of market value of each noncommercial class 4c(1) property has a tax capacity for this purpose equal to 40 percent of its tax capacity under section 273.13.
+3. Seasonal recreational tax capacity.
+For the purposes of this section, "seasonal recreational tax capacity" means the tax capacity of all class 4c(1) property under section 273.13, subdivision 25, except that the first $76,000 of market value of each noncommercial class 4c(1) property has a tax capacity for this purpose equal to 40 percent of its tax capacity under section 273.13.